sstarzh/vnfmanager/docs/man_scaleout.rst

 3. Navigate to :guilabel:`Local Traffic` --> :guilabel:`Virtual Servers`, then select `f5vnf` partition from :guilabel:`Partition:` menu
 4. Select `firewall_fastL4` VS and click on :guilabel:`Statistics` menu

     Traffic statistics will be visible in `Traffic Details` and `Connections` parts of Statistics screen.
-Note that due to the asymmetric routing return traffic is NOT passing DAG instances!
+Note that due to the asymmetric routing return traffic is NOT passing through DAG instances!

 .. image:: images/module_stats.png